 Professor of Molecular and Cellular Physiology; Hélène Irwin Fagan Chair in Cardiology; Stanford University School of Medicine

 Dr. Brian K. Kobilka focuses on researching the structure and mechanism of action of G protein-coupled receptors.
 Brian holds Bachelor of Science degrees in Biology and Chemistry from the University of Minnesota, Duluth and holds an M.D. from Yale University School of Medicine.

 Investigator; Howard Hughes Medical Institute; Frederick G. L. Huetwell Professor of Pediatrics (Neurology); Professor of Genetics

 Dr. Vivian G. Cheung is an RNA biologist and child neurologist.
 She studies how changes in the sequence and structure of nucleic acids, particularly RNA, regulate cellular function.
 She also investigates how cells achieve the diverse set of RNA transcripts to maintain homeostasis and respond to stimuli.
 Viv holds an M.D. from Tufts University.

 Mukesh K. Jain

-Chief Scientific Officer, University Hospitals Health System; Vice Dean for Medical Sciences, Case Western Reserve University
+Chief Scientific & Academic Officer, University Hospitals Health System; Vice Dean for University Hospital Affairs, Case Western Reserve University

 Dr. Mukesh K. Jain is a practicing cardiologist studying molecular mechanisms controlling cellular immunity and metabolism.
 He has a long-standing commitment to physician-scientist training through efforts within his laboratory as well as leading national and international programs that support and advance the physician-scientist pathway.
 Mukesh holds an M.D. from the University of Buffalo.